 LIMITATION OF LIABILITY Exhibitors agree to make no claim for any reason against festival organizers or Voices for Animals for loss, theft, damage, or destruction of goods, nor for any injury to themselves, employees, volunteers, or festival visitors incurred at the festival.
 Exhibitors agree to indemnify festival organizers and Voices for Animals against and hold them harmless for any liability arising out of exhibitors’ participation in the festival.
 Each exhibitor agrees to accept full liability for any loss, theft, damage, destruction of goods, or injury caused by the exhibitor.

 ALL FOOD MUST BE VEGAN AND CRUELTY-FREE Vegan food contains no animal products whatsoever, thus excluding such items as eggs, dairy products, honey, and gelatin, in addition to all animal flesh (see more comprehensive list above).
 Moreover, all food should be free of any links to human slavery.
 Keeping in mind the detrimental effects of synthetic chemical agriculture on animals, people, and the planet, all efforts should be made to source food as locally and sustainably as possible.
 As mentioned above, for more information on the links between veganism and social/food justice, please see the Food Empowerment Project.

 MANNER OF FOOD DISTRIBUTION Exhibitors distributing food may sell their food, give samples away, or do both.
-This is a zero-waste event, so food vendors should use only compostable serving supplies.
+We are making a strong effort for the festival to be environmentally responsible, so food vendors should use only recyclable serving supplies.